KaranGodara/CS765-Discrete-Event-Simulator/README.md

 ```python3 analyser.py --help```
 - The above command will display the following:
 ```
-usage: analyser.py [-h] [--blkchain BLKCHAIN] [--info_file INFO_FILE] [--only_plot] [--output OUTPUT] [--show_private] [--color_same] [--color_miner COLOR_MINER]
+usage: analyser.py [-h] [--blkchain BLKCHAIN] [--info_file INFO_FILE] [--only_plot] [--output_dir OUTPUT_DIR] [--show_private] [--color_same] [--color_miner COLOR_MINER]

 Analyser for the blockchain

 options:
-  -h, --help                show this help message and exit --blkchain BLKCHAIN       File containing the blockchain --info_file INFO_FILE     File containing info about miners --only_plot               Only plot blockchain tree and exit --output OUTPUT           Output file
-  --show_private            Show private chain as well in the plot --color_same              Color all nodes same regardless of attacker or honest miner --color_miner COLOR_MINER Color distinctly the blocks mined by the miner with this ID, works only if --color-same is not given
+  -h, --help                  show this help message and exit --blkchain BLKCHAIN         File containing the blockchain --info_file INFO_FILE       File containing info about miners --only_plot                 Only plot blockchain tree and exit --output_dir OUTPUT_DIR     Output directory --show_private              Show private chain as well in the plot --color_same                Color all nodes same regardless of attacker or honest miner --color_miner COLOR_MINER   Color distinctly the blocks mined by the miner with this ID, works only if --color-same is not given

 ```
 - Options are given default values, so if you want to run the analyser with the default values, you can simply run:
 ```python3 analyser.py```